GibsonFR/AimCrab/README.md

-# AimCrab
+# Crab Lab
-A mod similar to AimLab for crabGame
+A mod that provide Exercise to train on CrabGame